ihavethatonvinyl/blog/content/conversations/author-libby-cudmore.md

 I have two.
 [Reimagine Records](https://www.instagram.com/reimaginerecords/) in Utica or New Hartford.
 Michele and Scott are two of my favorite people.
 There was another record store there that I also loved, Music and More, but they have closed, so that leaves Reimagine as the one in my heart.
 So absolutely shout out to Reimagine Records and then [Jacks](https://www.instagram.com/jacksmusicshop/?hl=en) in Red Bank New Jersey, I actually did the first reading of my book tour for *Negative Girl* at Jack’s.

 The last time I was there, I picked up a Reverend Horton Heat record, which was really fun.
 And then they'll do flip throughs on Instagram, and I'll just be like, oh, can you pull that for me?
 And Tim, who works there, had messaged me that they had a copy of Echo and the Bunnymen *Songs to Learn and Sing*, which I've been looking for.
 He also had a copy of Amy Grant's *Heart in Motion*.
 I was like, oh, pull that for me.
 I love Amy Grant, and I firmly believe that - not to get spiritual or anything - Amy Grant is the only person among us who's guaranteed to go to heaven.
-I maintain Amy Grant is more punk than GG Allen.
+I maintain Amy Grant is more punk than GG Allin.
 It's like, oh, cool, GG, you took a shit on stage.
 Amy Grant left behind her entire audience.
 She's like, you know what?
 I'm switching to secular music, and they were pissed, that is so punk.
 And then she's like, yeah, and my gay nieces are getting married on my lawn.
 Amy Grant is punk as fuck.

 ### What was the last record you listened to?

 The Smiths’ *Louder Than Bombs*, this morning.

 *Libby Cudmore is the author of [Negative Girl](https://www.penguinrandomhouse.com/books/761937/negative-girl-by-libby-cudmore/) (Datura, 2024) and [The Big Rewind](https://www.harpercollins.com/products/the-big-rewind-libby-cudmore?variant=42747946008610) (William Morrow, 2016) as well as the Wade & Jacks PI series in Ellery Queen Mystery Magazine, Alfred Hitchcock’s Mystery Magazine and Tough.
 Her work has been published in Smokelong Quarterly, The Dark, Stone’s Throw, Dark Waters, Shotgun Honey, Orca, Monkeybicycle and The Coachella Review, as well as the anthologies At the Edge of Darkness, Burning Down the House, 120 Murders, Shamus & Anthony Commit Capers and the Anthony-nominated Lawyers, Guns & Money (which she co-edited with Art Taylor).
-She is a 2005 Binghamton graduate and a four-year Barrelhouse Writer’s Camp alumni, and the recipient of the Shamus Award, the Black Orchid Award and the Oregon Writer’s Colony prize.*
+She is a 2005 Binghamton graduate and a four-year Barrelhouse Writer’s Camp alumni, and the recipient of the Shamus Award, the Black Orchid Award and the Oregon Writers Colony prize.*

-*I Have That on Vinyl is a reader supported publication.
-If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*
+> *I Have That on Vinyl is a reader supported publication.
+If you enjoy what's here here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*